 Border posts around the Sokh enclave remain temporarily closed until stabilisation of the issues.
 Kyrgyz Minister of Internal Affairs Shamil Atakhanov is being sent to the Batken region, on behalf of the Prime Minister Jantoro Satybaldiyeva.

-As Kyrgyz AKIpress news agency reported earlier, several hundred residents in the Uzbek enclave of Sokh on Sunday attacked a Kyrgyz border guard base.
+As the Kyrgyz AKIpress news agency reported earlier, several hundred residents in the Uzbek enclave of Sokh on Sunday attacked a Kyrgyz border guard base in the Batken region.

-According to the agency, the incident took place when a large group of residents from the Uzbek village of Khushyar attacked Kyrgyz frontier guards who were erecting supports for electricity transmission lines in Kyrgyzstan's Batken region.
+According to the agency, the incident took place when a large group of residents from the Uzbek village of Khushyar attacked Kyrgyz frontier guards who were erecting supports for electricity transmission lines in Kyrgyzstan's Batken region on Sunday.
 The villagers tried to seize firearms from the frontier guards, injuring some in the process, RIA Novosti reported.

 Local media outlets reported that Kyrgyz border service commanders arrived at the scene to negotiate with the Uzbek side.

 On January 5, 2013, a Batken Border Detachment of Civil Defence military guards at the Charbak frontier of Kyrgyzstan were in violation of international law and inter-governmental agreements, by independently and with no previous notification starting the instalment of electricity poles on the territory of Uzbekistan near Hushyar settlement of the Sokh district of the Ferghana region for provision of energy supply to the Charbak frontier.
 Upon arrival at the frontier, Uzbek border guards explained Kyrgyz guards that this territory belongs to Uzbekistan and demanded they stop carrying out the work.